Off to the Desert!

 Scorching hot days often dangle at the precipace of 100 degrees, from May to September.

+Those days are an abrupt lesson, on just how fragile we actually are as humans.
 Hot car seats, with peeled vinyl dashboards used to be the norm, until the bright invention of the window shade.
+What a practical necessity, to just get back into the car, behind the relief of an air conditioner again.

 Due to the fact, Cars and excessive heat are not always so user-friendly, many people prefer to prowl the towns earlier or later in the day.
 Leaving the mid-day to be spent indoors or under a shaded pergola with a cool drink.